eliesercapillar/eliesercapillar.github.io/README.md

 Lastly, you will of course need [Jekyll](https://jekyllrb.com/).

 If you do not yet have Jekyll installed, you can follow this tutorial on the [Jekyll Website](https://jekyllrb.com/docs/installation/).

+### GitHub Desktop <a name = "GHDesktop"></a>
+This is optional.
+[GitHub Desktop](https://desktop.github.com/) is a GUI for git.

+With this tool, pushing local reposities onto your online repository can be done with a only a few clicks.

 ## Instructions <a name = "Instructions"></a>
 Once you have all of the prerequisites, you are ready to host your own resume on GitHub Pages.